epfl-lasa/autonomous_furniture/README.md

 if not ROS2 will fail to build and through mising package errors.

 ### ROS2 Setup
 For the 3D visualization to work properly, a working version of ROS2 is needed.
 It has been tested on foxy, galactic, and humble.
-The required python version is 3.10, so in case you decide not to use humble, you will need to install foxy or galactic from source defining a python version >=3.10.
+The required python version is 3.10, so in case you decide not to use Humble, you will need to install Foxy or Galactic from source defining a python version >=3.10.
 With the basic version of ROS2 there are a few missing packages needed to properly run the code.
 First install rosdep:
 ```shell